Updated on 12 May 2022

 ‘Le Bellem’ returns to Normandy

 Watch as world-famous ship Le Belem heads the long line of ships sailing into Fécamp.
-This prestigious three-master embodies the French maritime tradition and proved to be a sensation with the public at the Rouen Armada in 2019.
+This prestigious three-master embodies the French maritime tradition and proved to be a sensation with the public at the Rouen Armada (next edition in 2023).
 For all those who are passionate about sailing ships, expect a repeat performance!
 Other iconic ships will also be there, such as the Etoile du Roy, a replica corsair frigate, and the Belle Poule, built in Fécamp in 1932 and owned by the Marine Nationale.

 Oh, I do like to be beside the quayside